 Phonics: K-5 students learn how to read by the use of phonics.
 Children learn, review, and apply what they learn—sounds of vowels and consonants, blends, one-vowel and two-vowel words, words with special sounds, and sentence comprehension.
 The constant reviewing and applying enhances the students’ reading ability.

-Penmanship: K-5 students learn how to write properly, as they are instructed on proper posture, paper position, pencil grip, and spacing.
+Penmanship: K-5 students learn how to properly write, as they are instructed on proper posture, paper position, pencil grip, and spacing.
 Students use these skills as they print letters, blends, and words.
-They also use these skills when printing their first and last names.
+They also use these skills to properly write their first and last name.

 Numbers: K-5 students will learn to count by 1’s, 2’s, 5’s, and 10’s to 100, addition concepts up to 10, and the beginning of the subtraction concept.
 They will also learn the value of coins and dollars, time to the hour, time to the half-hour, calendar concepts, and the fraction of one-half.

 Social Studies: Students’ sights are broadened as they learn how God uses children to accomplish His will throughout their home, community, country, and world.
-Fun activities and coloring pages teach about community helpers, America, and children of different countries.
+Fun activities help them learn about community helpers, America, and other countries around the world.

 Science: Students learn about God’s plan for the universe and for their own lives.
 God’s creation and design for the weather, seasons, seeds, animals, and the seashore are highlighted through their colorful science book.

-General: K-5 students learn the colors and geometric shapes, manners, health and safety procedures, and scissor skills.
+General: K-5 students learn social and emotional skills, fine motor skills, manners, health and safety procedures, and scissor skills.

 K-5 Specials: Music, Art, Physical Education, Computer, Library